 All in all, structural operations accounted for 27% of the Community budget in 1992 compared with 17% in 1987.
 Contrary to one of the main fears voiced at the time of the 1988 reform, practically all the appropriations available for 1989-91 have been taken up.
 The outlook for 1992-93 is promising.
-This proves that the partnership built up with the regions and the Member States is a method that works, as was demonstrated by the extension of the cohesion effort to the five new Länder of the Federal Republic of Germany.
+This proves that the partnership built up with the regions and the Member States is a method that works, as was demonstrated by the extension of the cohesion effort to the five new German Länder.